kostkzn/03_Linux-Networking/README.md

 # Linux Networking Topic

-The aim of workshop is a creation of network using VirtualBox and solving some additional tasks
+The aim of workshop is creation of network using VirtualBox and solving some additional tasks

 ## Table of Contents